 "The measure of our compassion is not in our service of those on the margins but in our willingness to see ourselves in kinship with them." - Fr.
 Gregory Boyle, S.J., from his book Tattoos on the Heart: The Power of Boundless Compassion

 2.)
-RECIPROCITY - Equitable, two-way relationships through which we strive as much to give to one other as we hope to receive from one another.
+MUTUALITY - Equitable, two-way relationships through which we strive as much to give as we hope to receive from one another.

 “In a real sense all life is inter-related.
 All men are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.
 I can never be what I ought to be until you are what you ought to be, and you can never be what you ought to be until I am what I ought to be.
 This is the inter-related structure of reality.” - Dr. Martin Luther King Jr's Letter from A Birmingham Jail